Akemp787/Comprehensive-Business-Performance-Analysis/README.md

 # Comprehensive Business Performance Analysis

 ## Introduction
 This project aims to conduct a comprehensive analysis of sales and financial data for a business to support data-driven decision-making.
-By analyzing key metrics such as sales performance, pricing strategies, discount impacts, product performance, and financial forecasts, this project provides actionable insights to optimize business strategies.
+By analyzing key metrics such as sales performance, pricing strategies, discount impacts, product performance, and profitability, this project provides actionable insights to optimize business strategies.

 ## Project Goals
 The main objectives of this project are:
 1. Analyze sales performance across different segments and countries.
 2. Identify key trends in pricing, costs, and profitability.
 3. Evaluate the impact of discount strategies on sales and profitability.
-4. Forecast future sales and profits to guide business planning.
+4. Analyze the profitability of products across different segments and countries to guide business planning.
 5. Provide actionable recommendations based on data insights.

 ## Methods